AdobeDocs/campaign-standard.en/help/integrating/using/map-campaign-custom-resources-and-dynamics-365-custom-entities.md

 snippet: y
 ---

-# Map Campaign custom resources and Dynamics 365 Custom entities
+# Map Campaign resources and Dynamics 365 entities

 Learn how to map custom resources and custom entities in the context of the integration between Adobe Campaign Standard and Microsoft Dynamics 365.

 ## Prerequisites

 The [Microsoft Dynamics 365-Adobe Campaign Standard integration](../../integrating/using/working-with-campaign-standard-and-microsoft-dynamics-365.md) supports custom entities, enabling custom entities in Dynamics 365 to be synchronized to corresponding custom resources in Campaign.

 The new data in the custom resources can be used for several purposes, including segmentation and personalization.